WPA COVID-19 Updates

 UMC Discipleship Resources:

 As local churches seek appropriate ways to respond, many congregations have questions.
 UMC Discipleship Resources offers some answers.
-NOTE:

 Pandemic Worship Resources: